divyanshpoddar/Handwriting-Recognition/README.md

 ## Model

 The handwriting recognition model is built using a convolutional neural network (CNN).
 The model processes the preprocessed image and converts it into text.

-## Contributions

-Feel free to contribute to this project by forking the repository and submitting pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to any contributors or sources that helped with the project.
-- Recognition of the dataset and any pre-trained models used.